zzz-client/zzz/Untitled.md

 1. A Collection has many Collections and/or Entities
 2. A Collection can have defaults
 3. A Collection can have an Authorization
-4. An Environment can have defaults
+4. An Context can have defaults
-10. Globals is a special Environment that is always loaded
+10. Globals is a special Context that is always loaded
 11. An Authorization can be associated to a Collection, a Collection, or a Entity
 12. Authorization supports:
     - BasicAuth